infracost/infracost/contributing/add_new_resource_guide.md

 # Adding a new resource to Infracost

+This guide will help you master the art of adding cloud resources to Infracost.
+It might seem long but it's pretty easy to follow, we've even built tooling to auto-generate the required scaffolding and there are integration tests too!

+Adding new resources is hugely valuable to the community as once a mapping has been coded, everyone can get a quick cost estimate for it.
+Every new resource mapping gets users closer to loving their cloud bill! 💰📉

 ## Overview

-This guide explains how Infracost manages cloud resources and helps with adding support for new resources.
+We're going to explain how Infracost manages cloud resources as that helps with adding support for new resources.

-It assumes a GitHub issue exists with a detailed description of the resource's cost components.
-TODO: Read [this guide](#) if you'd like to learn how to prepare such details and rationale behind the choice of names/units/etc.
+This guide assumes that a GitHub issue exists with a detailed description of the resource's cost components and units that should be added.
+Read [this guide](resource_mapping_guide.md) if you'd like to learn how to prepare such details and rationale behind the choice of names/units/etc.

-You can also watch [this YouTube video](https://www.youtube.com/watch?v=z0L76v3rWUg) that shows how to add [AWS MWAA Environment](internal/resources/aws/mwaa_environment.go) resources.

 The steps below describe adding an AWS resource using Terraform IaC provider, but they are similar for Google and Azure resources.
 You can follow along, replacing the example values with your resource's information.